RobinTail/express-zod-api/README.md

   you expect a number.
 - Variables within an endpoint handler have types according to the declared schema, so your IDE and Typescript will provide you with necessary hints to focus on bringing your vision to life.
-- All of your endpoints can respond in a similar way.
+- All of your endpoints can respond in a consistent way.
 - The expected endpoint input and response types can be exported to the frontend, so you don't get confused about the field names when you implement the client for your API.
 - You can generate your API documentation in a Swagger / OpenAPI compatible format.